 Sexual assault or rape can happen to anyone regardless of gender, age, or sexual orientation.

 No one deserves to be abused.
 If you are in an abusive relationship, and you feel that you are ready to leave the abuser, here are some tips to help keep you as safe as possible when preparing to leave.

 Following these suggestions (often known as a safety plan) can’t guarantee your safety, but it could help make you safer.
 However, it is important that you create a safety plan that is right for you.
 Not all of these suggestions will work for everyone, and some could even place you in greater danger.
 You have to do what you think is best to keep yourself and your children safe.

 Q: I want to help.
 What can I do?

+There are a lot of ways you can help prevent Domestic Violence and Sexual Assault.
+Spreading the word about our organization is one simple way.
 Our clients are in need everyday, clothing, furniture, school supplies, transportation and so much more.
 Donations of these items as well as monetary donations will markedly support our mission.
 You can make donations of items at The Jumble Store located at 119 S. Main St. Roxoboro, NC 27573.